Herbs Boost Memory, Protect Brain

 The herb sage enhances memory and mental function.
 It also has neuroprotective properties.
-It could be a therapeutic treatment for Alzheimer’s and other forms of neurodegenerative disease.
+Although not a cure, it could be a therapeutic treatment for Alzheimer’s and other forms of neurodegenerative disease.

 Those with Alzheimer’s disease usually experience a drop in acetylcholine.
 Sage inhibits an enzyme called acetylcholinesterase (AChE), which breaks down the acetylcholine in our brains.